-Fine Touch Dermatology offers free initial consultations for patients in the greater Los Angeles area who want to get rid of their acne scars.
+Fine Touch Dermatology offers free online consultations and a complementary VISIA skin complexion analysis.
+We encourage patients in the greater Los Angeles area who want to get rid of their acne scars to visit the clinic and take advantage of the VISIA skin analysis.
 We will evaluate your case and discuss the best form of treatment for real improvements.
-You can also view a VISIA skin analysis report as well.

 To get started, fill out our consultation form at the top of the page.
-Or you may call us at 877-337-6424 to schedule an appointment.
+Or you may call us at 1-800-499-DRU-CLINIC to schedule an appointment.

 - The Burden of Acne Scars: How to Get Rid of Them

 - Does Laser Work For Improving Acne Scars? – Patient Results

 - Fraxel Restore Used To Treat Acne Scars on the Face

 - Achieving Smooth Skin When You Have Acne Scars

 - Solutions For Acne Scars in Los Angeles

 - Prevention and Treatment of Acne Scars